zchsh/pollinator-pathways-project-website/README.md

 bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to visit the site's local development server.
+To make edits to the source code of the site, you'll need to get familiar with the [frameworks used for this site](#how-this-site-is-built).

+## How to edit content

+Content is stored in `.json` files in the `content` folder within this project.
+These files can be edited and committed to version control just as any other code file might be edited.

+This site uses [TinaCMS](https://pollinator-pathways-project-website.vercel.app/admin) with the intention of allowing folks who are unfamiliar with coding to edit content.
+This project could be set up with [Tina Cloud](https://tina.io/docs/tina-cloud/overview/).
+The free plan could be used with a single admin account, and credentials shared between editors, to allow anyone to edit the site from anywhere.